calint/musem/README.md

 # musem
-some experiments with assemble for i386
+some experiments with assembler for i386